 Intern Name: , MA/MS

-Intern Contact #: Doctoral Internship Completion Date:
+Intern Contact #:

+Doctoral Internship Completion Date:

-This intern is working under the supervis ion of:
+This intern is working under the supervision of:

 Supervisor Name: , PsyD/PhD

 Supervisor License #:

 Supervisor Contact #:

-in addition to other licensed staff mem pers in the Department of Mental Health

-Kaiser Permanente Medical Group, Inc.

 Appendix G

 Confidentiality and Consent to Participate in Psychological Testing and Evaluation

 Confidentiality

 Kaiser Permanente's Mental Health Services are strongly committed to your right to privacy and confidentiality.
 The results of your psychological evaluation and/or treatment will be written in a report and/or progress notes that will be sent to the provider who referred you for testing and will be filed in your electronic chart as a visible behavioral health record.
 This will make information from your psychological evaluation/treatment available to other Kaiser Permanente providers only on a need-to-know basis and/or when the information is pertinent to your direct clinical care.
 Because Kaiser psychologists, and psychology postdoctoral residents, doctoral interns, and practicum externs work as members of an integrated system of care, relevant information about your care will be exchanged among Kaiser Permanente providers as necessary.
 Your permission is not required to coordinate mental health services with providers within Kaiser Permanente.
 However, ordinarily we will discuss with you any necessary sharing of psychological information.
 When we share information, we only share that information which, in our professional judgment, we believe is needed for appropriate clinical care by that provider.
 Information about your psychological evaluation will not be exchanged with individuals or parties outside of the Kaiser Permanente medical system without your written authorization.
 A valid, HIPPA compliant authorization must specify the nature of the information to be released, identify the receiving party, and indicate when your authorization expires.